xmiguel911x/Surface-Pro-4-i7-i3-Opencore/README.md

 # Surface Pro 4 i7 i5 Hackintosh base on Opencore 0.8.7 Works with Big Sur, Monterey and Ventura 13.3.1

-First of all I want to start by thanking dortania.github.io @Xiashangning @acidanthera @balopez83 @chris1111 the great reddit community, and the massive Hackintosh community.
+First of all I want to start by thanking dortania.github.io @Xiashangning @acidanthera @balopez83 @chris1111 @corpnewt, the great reddit community, and the massive Hackintosh community.